 Trash management

 To prevent accidental deletion of files, you can use a trash can.
-To ensure compatibility between multiple applications, you can use software (CLI, GUI or Library) that follow the FreeDesktop.org's Trash specification.
+To ensure compatibility between multiple applications, you can use software (CLI, GUI or Library) that follows the FreeDesktop.org's Trash specification.

-Some GUI file managers, such as GNOME Files and Dolphin, natively support moving files into the trash.
-There are also some CLI tools:
+Most GUI file managers, such as GNOME Files and Dolphin, natively support moving files into the trash and managing its content.

 -